PerimeterX/perimeterx-nginx-plugin/NGINXPLUS.md

 ## <a name="installation_nginxplus_px_rhel"></a>Installing PerimeterX on NGINX+ With RHEL 7.4 And Above

 The PerimeterX NGINX plugin can be installed on **NGINX+ up to version R15**. <br/>
 There is currently a known bug in R16 which crashes NGINX when calling `init_worker_by_lua_block` (required by the PerimeterX plugin).
-Until this bug is fixed, do not use R16.
+Until this bug is fixed, PerimeterX will not support installations using R16.

 ### Installation